Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 2. Train Your Dog to Use a Designated Pee Zone

-Training your dog to go in a designated area can take time but can also save your lawn.
+Training your dog to go in a designated area can take time, but it can also save your lawn.
 It will also help prevent unsightly dog urine spots in the grass.
 Make it a habit and reward your dog when they use the designated doggy bathroom zone.

 Why it works: Concentrating the urine in one spot keeps the rest of your lawn safe.
 Using gravel or mulch in the pee zone avoids the nitrogen burn altogether.